jjm3105/W19-CS31-1C/README.md

 # W19-CS31-1C

-This is a repo with materials for Discussion 1C with Abdullah-Al-Zubaer Imran, for Comsci 31 under Professor Stahl.
+This is a repo with materials for Discussion 1C with TA Abdullah-Al-Zubaer Imran, for Comsci 31 under Professor Stahl.
 This will be updated weekly with new materials for discussion.

-## Tips
+## Tips for Windows

 For Windows machines, to always display extensions such as .docx and .cpp, follow these steps:
 1. Open File Explorer.